Consumer Medicine Information

 have or ever had headaches or head injuries

-have addiction to alcohol or drugs, or if you've had a severe reaction, such as confusion and shaking, to stopping alcohol
+had a severe reaction, such as confusion and shaking, to stopping alcohol (sometimes

 have or ever had fits or seizures